neurosnap/starfx/docs/posts/react.md

 ## `useLoaderSuccess`

-useLoaderSuccess will activate the callback provided when the loader transitions from some state to success.
+Will activate the callback provided when the loader transitions from some state to success.

 ```ts
 import { useApi, useLoaderSuccess } from "starfx/react";